How to Pay Yourself

 • Salaries, unlike dividends, are a tax-deductible business expense.

-• Since salaries are active income, there is a mandatory contribution to the CPP.
+• Since salaries are active income, there is a mandatory contribution to the CPP (or QPP in Quebec).

 • By virtue of being active income, you create RRSP contribution room which is the single best way to reduce your tax bill.